tpalber/bhoe-ja/README.md

 - Run `npm run serve` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 - Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
-- Run `npm run build` or `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+- Run `npm run build` to build the project.
+The build artifacts will be stored in the `server/build/` directory.

 #### Server Development

 - Navigate to `server` folder
 - Run `npm run serve` for a dev server.
 App server will be lisitening on `http://localhost:3000/api/` and will automatically reload if you change any of the source files.

+#### Production Deployment

+- `npm ci` Install UI dependencies
+- `npm run build` Build the UI project and add the distribution files within server/build/
+- `cd server` Navigate to server folder
+- `npm ci` Install Server dependencies
+- `npm run tsc` Build the Server product and add the distribution files within server/build/
+- Add required build files, app.yaml or .env
+- `npm start` Start the project from the server with the UI distribution files

 ##### Contact tpalber7@gmail.com for contributions or any questions.